advanteo/vagrant-puppet-lamp/README.md

 - edit Vagrantfile to enable nfs and do 'vagrant reload'

 Notes:
- - The 'drupal' directory is linked to the webserver document root.
+ - The 'drupal/app' directory is linked to the webserver document root.

 Note: default mysql username and password are root.